 Study and live in the lively German culture as your language skills grow by the day.

 Watching Harry Potter and NCIS in German with your host family.
 Grabbing currywurst on the run.
 Visiting the Berlin Wall and the Brandenburg Gate.
 Bonding with exchange students from five different continents.
 These are just a few memories you might share with fellow alums.
 Five days a week, you’ll head to your local Gymnasium (public high school) for classes with your German peers.
 Though all classes are taught in German, many people also speak English — which helps ease the transition.
-Are you from the Southeastern U.S.?
-You may qualify for this scholarship program.

 After immersing yourself in unfamiliar practices and customs, you’ll become better equipped to interact with people from other cultures — in school, on the job, or in your personal life.

 Studying abroad gives you the kinds of life skills that can’t be learned in a classroom — and shows college admissions reps that you’re already one step ahead in terms of initiative, maturity, and independence.

 Our program provides students with 150 language contact hours in just a few weeks.

 said their experience made them more aware of global issues.93%

 said their experience with CIEE helped shape their college applications.79%